-Children that are not big enough to wear the vehicle seat belt properly (see section on Child Restraints) should be secured in the rear seat in child restraints or belt-positioning booster seats.
+Children that are not big enough to wear the vehicle seat belt properly (refer to "Child Restraints") should be secured in the rear seat in child restraints or beltpositioning booster seats.
 Older children who do not use child restraints or belt-positioning booster seats should ride properly buckled up in the rear seat.
-Never allow children to slide the shoulder belt behind them or under their arm.
+Never allow children to slide the shoulder belt behind them or under their arm

-If a child from 1 to 12 years old (not in a rear facing child seat) must ride in the front passenger seat, move the seat as far back as possible and use the proper child restraint.
+If a child from 2 to 12 years old (not in a rear facing child seat) must ride in the front passenger seat, move the seat 2 as far back as possible and use the proper child restraint.
 (Refer to "Child Restraints").